ERP implementation plan (ERP implementation process guide)

 First things first: it’s going to be pretty miserable planning this out on your own.
 Creating an efficient and dedicated ERP implementation team will make your job much, much easier.

-To start off with, you’ll need the following ‘core’ members.
+To start with, you’ll need the following ‘core’ members.

 • Project manager: the leader.
 You, probably.